-*Ultra Rare* All original 5’10 Larry Bertlemann personal rider, hand shaped twin-fin from 1980.
-This board was hand shaped by Larry Bertlemann.
-Very unique, one-of-a-kind color work featuring gold glitter flakes throughout the red and gold sections of the board, something we’ve never seen before on any other board (nor has any other collector we’ve shown the board to).
-It also features experimental tail flyers with the foam still white!
+*Rare* All original 5’10 Larry Bertlemann personal hand shaped twin-fin from 1980.
+Very unique, one-of-a-kind board with incredible color work featuring gold glitter flakes throughout the red and gold sections of the board, something we’ve never seen before on any other board (nor has any other collector we’ve shown the board to).
+The board also features experimental tail flyers and the foam is still white!
 Signed “Larry Bertlemann” in pencil under the glass.
-This board is by far the most incredible and unique hand shaped Larry Bertlemann board around.
-It belongs in a museum!
+This board is by far the most incredible and unique hand shaped Larry Bertlemann board we’ve ever seen.
+Simply stunning!

 If you have any questions or need a shipping quote please leave a comment below mentioning this specific board and/or visit our Contact Page